nini22P/mpv-tauri/README.md

 # mpv-tauri

-A Tauri plugin to embed the mpv player in your app via JSON IPC or libmpv.
+Tauri plugins for embedding the mpv player in your app via JSON IPC or libmpv.

 ## Plugins